benjithedalilama/alice-frontend/final/final.md

 #expectedutility - Software development is a constant optimization problem where you approximate where the best use of your time is to improve the codebase and move towards the goals you set.
 Upon changing code, my docker images had to be rebuilt and pushed up.
 I spent time figuring out how to speed this process up/automate it/get rid of it.
 Automating the docker image process by mounting a volume sped up development time by at least 1 minute every time I spin up my application, which happens about 4 times per day during development, 15 days per month, for four months.
 I weighed the amount of time I would save over four months (~4 hours) and the time it would take to automate the process (~1 hour) to determine that it was worth my time (+3 hours of productivity).

 #multipleagents - Miscommunication between engineers is one cause of risk in a software system.
-Although only one person worked on this system, I wrote it for a nonexistent team.
+Although only one person worked on this system, I wrote this software as if I was a small part of a larger team, and I focused on establishing and following clear coding standards.
 I needed to write the system with the understanding that multiple people are needed to work on a software system.
 My main design decisions factor in that miscommunication between people is what causes catastrophic failure.

 #nudge - If you write tests effectively you can nudge engineers to use sustainable software development practices.
 Due to the automated deployment pipeline, if there is a problem with newly pushed code, it does not deploy it because breaking tests warn the system that the engineer is pushing up broken code.
 If the engineer really wanted to push up breaking code they would have to manually deploy the system which would be difficult and unreliable.
 Tests are to nudge engineers to make sure their code doesn’t break parts of the application.